 Not only was Eugenia Zukerman a Young Concert Artists Award-winning flutist, but in addition, she received their Lifetime Honor Award in 2006.
 In 2009, she also received Concert Artists Guild Virtuoso Award for Dedication to the Arts - one of a handful of artists to be so honored by both organizations.
 Other honors include a Lifetime Achievement Award from The Open University of Israel in NYC, a Woman of Achievement Award from the National Hadassah Organization, and she is a recipient of the Exceptional Achievement Award from The Women's Project.

 Miss Zukerman studied English at Barnard College and received a B.M. from The Juilliard School where she studied with the renowned flutist Julius Baker.
 She received an Honorary Doctorate from Knox College in Illinois and was elected to the New York Institute for the Humanities.
 Her genuine curiosity and ability to connect with others has made her a desired teacher.
 She is an adjunct faculty member at New York University's Steinhardt School of Music and a frequent guest teacher at conservatories nationwide.
 Most recently she created and taught a multi-disciplinary two week residency at The Hartt School which was unprecedented in the breadth of its scope.
 The 2010-2011 academic program spanned the disciplines of creative writing, music, education and health sciences.

-A Massachusetts native, Miss Zukerman makes her home in New York City and in upstate New York where she shares a small farm with her husband, broadcaster Richard Novik, two horses, and two dogs.
+A Massachusetts native, Miss Zukerman makes her home in New York City and in upstate New York where she shares a small farm with her husband, broadcaster Richard Novik, two horses, two dogs, and a cat named Lulu.